awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

                    totalThreshold : Long = 0
                  ) : Seq[DynamicFrame]
 ```
-+ `rootTableName`  —  The name to use for the base DynamicFrame in the output\.
-DynamicFrames created by pivoting arrays start with this as a prefix\.
++ `rootTableName` — The name to use for the base `DynamicFrame` in the output\. `DynamicFrame`s that are created by pivoting arrays start with this as a prefix\.
-+ `stagingPath`  —  S3 path for writing intermediate data\.
++ `stagingPath` — The Amazon Simple Storage Service \(Amazon S3\) path for writing intermediate data\.
 + `options` — Relationalize options and configuration\.
 Currently unused\.

 Flattens all nested structures and pivots arrays into separate tables\.

-This operation can be used to prepare deeply nested data for ingestion into a relational database\.
+You can use this operation to prepare deeply nested data for ingestion into a relational database\.
 Nested structs are flattened in the same manner as the [unnest](#glue-etl-scala-apis-glue-dynamicframe-class-defs-unnest) transform\.
-Additionally arrays are pivoted into separate tables with each array element becoming a row\.
-For example, take a DynamicFrame with the following data:
+Additionally, arrays are pivoted into separate tables with each array element becoming a row\.
+For example, suppose that you have a `DynamicFrame` with the following data:

 ```
  {"name": "Nancy", "age": 47, "friends": ["Fred", "Lakshmi"]}